neuronetio/eventorjs/README.md

 Most of the times you don't need to bother with this.
 But I needed a lib that will be elastic so I can use it in different situations.
 You don't want to change your library and refactor everything when you hit the wall?
 Dont you?
 Emit and cascade are different way of doing things, but sometimes you need both.
 If we want to have similar methods for both scenarios we must sacrifice it somewhere else.

 Eventor gives you super easy way of build apps/modules that are easly extended with no need to change original code.
 You can write a module, and then write another module that is extending (loosely) the first one, without touching the code of the first one.
 You will have to modules that you can copy elsewhere and copy only those functions (submodules) that you need.
-Eventor should be used as hooks that can be used to change behaviour of the module without changing the code.
+Eventor should be used as hooks that can be used to change behaviour of the module without changing the original code.

 ## event.eventId